ztwAdmin/ZTW-2026/Metasploit/Readme.md

 lhost to our ip.
 To get our IP we use the “ip a” command.

 <img src="Assets/1f5f8562a10cb7e51a9c78e0d58c73a5f3da37c6.png"
+style="width:6.5in;height:3.53125in" />
-style="width:6.5in;height:3.53125in" />Once set, we can run the exploit and wait while it performs a series of complicated tasks that hopefully ends with a win message and a meterpreter prompt.
+Once set, we can run the exploit and wait while it performs a series of complicated tasks that hopefullyends with a win message and a meterpreter prompt.

 <img src="Assets/9a87861af27eb7caeb88b1cc26b99d1b26ee0bfe.png"
 style="width:6.5in;height:3.97917in" />